 In this case study, we cover the content optimization and advertising strategies implemented for a variety of Yamaha Audio & Video products, including multi-room speakers and soundbars.
 We also discuss the challenges we faced during the product launch of the Yamaha Soundbars and the solutions that helped us achieve maximum reach.

-We will outline the strategy and steps that led to the impressive figures depicting Yamaha’s growth from 2018 to 2020 with the help of factor-a.
+We will outline the strategy and steps that led to the impressive figures depicting Yamaha’s growth from 2018 to 2020 with the help of FACTOR-A/DEPT®.
 From 2018-2019 alone, Yamaha experienced a 345% year-over-year growth rate, which only continued the following year, despite COVID-19 challenges throughout 2020.

 We make sure that the content we create is always up-to-date as SEO content is one of the primary drivers of organic visibility and we work to solve any issues that may arise with Amazon.
 All of this is made possible by our team of experts along with our best-in-class software solution, the factor-a suite.